cogent3/cogent3.github.io/doc/index.rst

 🆕 Features & 📣 Announcements
 ===============================

+.. dropdown:: 🆕 Improved import performance 🎉

+    The ``import cogent3`` statement is now much faster!
+Previously, this statement would trigger imports of many of our dependencies too.
+Give it a try and report `any issues <https://github.com/cogent3/cogent3/issues>`_ you encounter.

 .. dropdown:: 🆕 Third-party tree visualisation demo with iplotx 🎉

     The `iplotx <https://iplotx.readthedocs.io/>`_ team had contributed a demonstration of their tools ability to produce images from `cogent3` tree objects.
 See :ref:`iplotx-demo`.